opendocsg/slw-judgments-backfill/2017_SGCA_59/report.md

 **_Introduction_**

 23     As noted at [17]–[19] above, the issue of the applicable test was a matter hotly disputed on appeal.
 One key area of controversy was whether LSI had to show (in the context of the present case) a reasonable _prima facie_ case of fraud, or had to show _compelling_ evidence of fraud.
-A similar issue was also raised before the High Court in _Success Elegant Trading Ltd v La Dolce Vita Fine Dining Co Ltd and others and another appeal_ [2016] 4 SLR 1392 (“ _La Dolce Vita_ ”).
+A similar issue was also raised before the High Court in _Success Elegant Trading Ltd v La Dolce Vita Fine Dining Co Ltd and others and another appeal_ <span class="citation">[2016] 4 SLR 1392</span> (“ _La Dolce Vita_ ”).

 2       4 _La Dolce Vita_ involved two similar applications by the plaintiffs for disclosure of the second defendant’s banking documents from two of the second defendant’s banks.
 Each bank was named as the first defendant in each application.
 The plaintiffs there alleged that the second defendant had made various fraudulent misrepresentations which induced the plaintiffs into acquiring shares in that business.
 In that context, parties contested whether the plaintiffs needed only to show a reasonable case of wrongdoing to make out a _prima facie_ case of fraud, or had to show a “strong _prima facie_ case of fraud” ( _La Dolce Vita_ at [36] and [40]–[41]).
 Ultimately, the High Court left this point open, as the court found that there was “sufficiently strong and cogent evidence to establish a _prima facie_ case of fraud” on the basis of, _inter alia_ , several expert reports that indicated that the business’s financial and accounting information had been subjected to fraudulent manipulation and overstatement (at [54] and [59]–[65]).